python-cffi/cffi/doc/source/ref.rst

    library relying on this, don't use ``_Bool`` in the CFFI side).
    Also, when converting from a byte string to a ``_Bool[]``, only the bytes ``\x00`` and ``\x01`` are accepted.

+`[7]` libffi does not support complex numbers:

+   *New in version 1.11:* CFFI now supports complex numbers directly.
+   Note however that libffi does not.
+This means that C functions that take directly as argument types or return type a complex type cannot be called by CFFI, unless they are directly using the API mode.

 .. _file: